 If you do end up deciding that you would like to join a guided trip on Denali you should be aware that not all guide services are created equal.
 Choosing a guide service can be a difficult and complicated thing.
 Below are some guidelines for researching and evaluating guide services on Denali.

 Factor #1: Are they legitimate?
-Unfortunately false and/or deceptive advertising is not an uncommon thing in guiding these days, especially given that the web is such an accessible and easily modified tool.
+Unfortunately, false and/or deceptive advertising is not an uncommon thing in the guiding industry, especially given that the web is such an accessible and easily modified tool.

 There are currently only six guide services that may legally guide climbing trips on Mt.
 McKinley.
 Only authorized concessioners, of which American Alpine Institute is one, may display the NPS logo on their website.
 The Park publishes a list of the authorized guide services on their web site (http://www.nps.gov/dena/planyourvisit/guides.htm), in addition to many other interesting facts on the park and particularly on climbing Denali.

 Note that there are many unauthorized guide services that claim to offer guided trips on Denali.
 There are two explanations for this; either they are guiding illegally, or they are offering their trip through one of the authorized guide services (this is technically not permitted by the Park).
 Keep in mind that the internet is the great equalizer in advertising and promotion these days.
 Not all offerings are as one might think or as they may appear.
 Be very cautious if exploring trips that are advertised by services other than the authorized concessionaires and make sure first and foremost that the trip is actually run by a permitte, and then asses the viability, organization and other details of the advertised trip.